Iran starts feed grain imports as sanctions bite

-The purchase tender for 150,000 tones of corn and 100,000 tones of soybean meal grain sought shipment in May/June and the closing date for offers was said to be early next week, the traders added.
+The purchase tender for 150,000 tones of corn and 100,000 tones of soybean meal grain was for shipment in May/June, and the closing date for offers was said to be early next week, the traders added.

-Other European traders later said SLAL had also bought a consignment of about 55,000 tones of Australian-origin feed wheat in the past few days, adding that a previous 55,000 tone consignment of optional-origin wheat was said to have been purchased by the state agency last week.

 Western sanctions, aimed at Iran’s disputed nuclear program, do not target food shipments, but financial measures have frozen Iranian firms out of much of the global banking system.